Zemerik/Portfolio-v2/README.md

 > [!Important]
 > You need to have [nodeJS](https://nodejs.org/en) installed

-- Start the Development Server by the following commmand:
+- **Start the development server:**

 ```nodejs
 npm run dev
 ```

-> [!Tip]
+> **Tip:**
-> All of your changes can be made in the `data.tsx` file located in `src/assets/lib/` directory, while the favicon can be altered in the `index.html` file.
+> Most site content is managed from the `data.tsx` file in `src/assets/lib/`.
+Customize site icons in `index.html`.

 > [!Caution]
 > Distribution or Use of any Personal Information is not allowed in any form.

 ## CONTRIBUTING:

-Contributions are always welcome and appreciated.
-Feel free to create an Issue or Pull - Request for any fixes, bug reports, feature request or more.
+Contributions and feedback are welcome!
+Feel free to open issues or pull requests for features, improvements, or bug fixes.

 <h1 align = "center">
   Thanks for Visiting🙏